-This term refers to therapeutic methods that have been shown to be effective through research.
-As opposed to some holistic and alternative therapies that are based more on subjective clinical experience than scientific research (although there may be a time a place for those options).
+This term refers to therapeutic methods that have been shown to be effective through research, as opposed to some holistic and alternative therapies based on more subjective clinical experience than scientific research (although there may be a time a place for those options).
 Evidence-based therapies may include:

+- Contingency management.
 This technique involves encouraging clients with tangible rewards for positive behaviors.
 A minor example of this idea is sobriety chips that are given to people in Alcoholics Anonymous.

 Start Your Road to Recovery Today

 If you have noticed that you have some of the signs and symptoms of addiction to some type of addictive drug or if a loved one is showing signs of drug abuse, treatment is available.
 Getting help sooner rather than later can prevent the disastrous and destructive consequences of addiction before they begin.
-To learn more about your addiction therapy options, call the addiction specialists at Maryland House Recovery at (888) 263-0631 or contact us online.
+To learn more about your addiction therapy options, call the addiction specialists at Maryland House Recovery at 888-263-0631 or contact us online.